calw20/Arduino-Template/README.md

 The powershell script [Upload](Upload.ps1) will automatically download the Arduino-CLI, download set libraries, run a pre-build command and upload the set file all with one click!
->:notebook_with_decorative_cover: Note: You may need to run `Set-ExecutionPolicy RemoteSigned` or equivilent in an _administraor_ powershell before the script can be run.
+>:notebook_with_decorative_cover: Note: You may need to run `Set-ExecutionPolicy RemoteSigned` or equivalent in an _administrator_ powershell before the script can be run.

 ## License & Notes